Pannaiyarum Padminiyum

-Pannaiyarum Padminiyum is a 2014 Indian Tamil-language comedy drama film written and directed by S. U. Arun Kumar, adapted from his eponymous short film.
-It stars Vijay Sethupathi, Jayaprakash, Thulasi and Aishwarya Rajesh, with Bala Saravanan, Neelima Rani, and Mahadevan in supporting roles.
+Pannaiyarum Padminiyum is a 2014 Indian Tamil-language comedy drama film written and directed by S. U. Arun Kumar in his directorial debut, adapted from his eponymous short film.
+It stars Vijay Sethupathi, Jayaprakash, and Aishwarya Rajesh, with Thulasi, Bala Saravanan, Neelima Rani, and Mahadevan in supporting roles.
 Sneha and Attakathi Dinesh appear in brief roles.
-The film revolves around an ageing landlord and his love for his vintage car Premier Padmini.
+The film revolves around an ageing landlord and his love for his vintage car, a Premier Padmini.

-Pannaiyarum Padminiyum is the feature directorial debut of Arun Kumar.
 The film was announced in early 2013 and finished filming by that July.
 Music for the film was composed by debutant Justin Prabhakaran, editing was handled by A. Sreekar Prasad and cinematography by Gokul Binoy.

 Pannaiyarum Padminiyum was released on 7 February 2014 and was well received by critics, but did not perform well at the box office.
 It won six Tamil Nadu State Film Awards, including Third Best Film.

 Plot

-The film begins with a young man buying a new car, he says that his inspiration is from a Pannaiyar (landlord) in his village and his love for a vintage car.
+The film begins with a young man buying a new car.
+He says that his inspiration is a Pannaiyar (landlord) in his village and his love for a vintage car.

 Pannaiyar and his wife Chellamma are kind-hearted and broadminded people who are responsible for introducing essential technologies like TV, radio, telephones, etc., to their villagers.
 The villagers also enjoy the liberty of using all these items with his permission.
 The couple have a married daughter named Suja, who is greedy.
-Whenever she visits, she makes it a point to take whichever device she finds pleasing to her eye.
+Whenever she visits, she makes it a point to take whichever gadget she fancies.

 One day, Pannaiyar's friend Shanmugam comes to his house with his brand new Fiat Premier Padmini car and Pannaiyar is instantly awestruck by the latest car's features.
-To Pannaiyar's surprise and happiness, Shanmugam says that he will leave the car for a few months under Pannaiyar's care since he is going to visit his pregnant daughter and gives his consent to Pannaiyar to use the car as he wishes.
-Since then, an excited Pannaiyar takes care of it like a prized possession.
+To Pannaiyar's surprise and happiness, Shanmugam says that he will leave the car for a few months under Pannaiyar's care since he is going to visit his pregnant daughter and asks Pannaiyar to use the car as he wishes.
+An excited Pannaiyar takes care of it like a prized possession.
 Since he does not know how to drive, he appoints a young man named Murugesan as the driver and the household servant Peedai as the cleaner.
 Pannaiyar and Chellamma treat them like their own sons.
-School-going kids often swarm around the car asking for a ride in the front seat, and one little boy in particular is very much interested, so Peedai jokingly asks him to bring five rupees to get a front seat ride, and the boy starts saving his pocket money sincerely day by day.
+School-going kids often swarm around the car, asking for a ride in the front seat, and one little boy in particular is very much interested, so Peedai jokingly asks him to bring five rupees to get a front seat ride, and the boy starts saving his daily pocket money.
 Like all the other facilities belonging to Pannaiyar, the villagers also get to use the car for their emergency purposes.
 On one such day, when Murugesan is helping a family at a funeral, he comes across a beautiful girl named Malarvizhi among the mourners.
 He is attracted to her instantly and she also falls for him, and they start to love each other.